-We are seeking views, particularly from the telecommunications industry, and businesses and agencies that communicate with consumers via SMS/MMS to help inform the design, implementation and operation of the SMS sender ID register.
+We are seeking views, particularly from the telecommunications industry, and businesses and agencies that communicate with consumers via SMS/MMS.

-We invite submissions from interested stakeholders by Monday 28 April 2025.
-Find out more.
+We are conducting a second consultation period and invite submissions from interested stakeholders by 13 August 2025.

 In 2024, SMS scams accounted for 31% of all reported scams across all communication channels, with reported losses of over $14 million dollars.